verghost/vlc-lua-docs/m/io/index.md

 ----
 ## `file:write()`
 Write data to a file.
-Throws error if called on closed file or a file opened without write permissions.
+Throws an error if called on closed file or a file opened without write permissions.

 ### Usage
 ```lua